timsand/urlMinified/README.md

 5) npm run server

 This app comes with some cypress testing.
-If you want to run a test, make sure that you replace process.env.URLKEY with the appropriate API key.
-Afterwards you can run:
+If you want to run a test, run:

 1) npx cypress open
 2) click on full_site.js

 This app contains some mocha/chai testing as well for the API.
-Again, replace process.env.URLKEY with a key.
-Then run:
+Run:

 1) npm test